 Before the new laws were introduced many pet insurers would still ask whether a dog had a microchip.
 In fact, some policies are cheaper if your dog has a microchip because it means there is a better chance of finding your dog if it lost, so an insurer is less likely to have to pay out if you can't find it.

 It is even more essential to microchip your dog now because if you don't comply with the law you could invalidate you policy.
 And if you're thinking about taking out a policy it is likely that insurers will require the dog to have a microchip and for your details to be up to date.

 It is important to make sure your details on the microchip are up to date and match the information on your insurance policy.
 If you adopt a rescue dog don't forget to check if it already has a chip and to add your details to it.

 Pet insurance will not cover the cost of getting a microchip fitted.
 Although as you will see below it is very cheap, and often free.

 At Bought By Many we believe that all pet owner deserver fairer and cheaper insurance.
-We have created a group for pet owners to join so that we can negotiate members exclusive deals, you can join our pet insurance group to receive a 20% discount on a policy.
+We have launched out own pet insurance with unique features.